Hip Shopping: My favorite time-cutting gadgets and tips on using, storing, and cleaning them!

-Once you get the hang of pressure cooking and its speed all of the preparation seems to take longer!
+Once you get used to the speed of pressure cooking the prep seems to take longer.
 Here are my favorite gadget and kitchen helpers to speed-up your pressure cooker meals, plus my tips on choosing the best one for your needs.

 If you’re planning to make your purchases on amazon.com, anyway, please shop through the links, below, to support your favorite pressure cooking website – at no extra cost to you!